LozziKit/microservice-mail-interface/README.md

 In order for the app to function properly, the Lozzikit - Mail microservice **must** be running on the machine (for example with the docker-compose configuration file) and the app must be configured with the appropriate URL to reach the microservice.

-If the microservice can't be reached at the same address and port as the host of the app, the host must enable Cross-Origin Resource Sharing.
+If the micro-service can't be reached at the same address and port as the host of the app, the host must enable Cross-Origin Resource Sharing.

 # Thanks